PyScreenReader/PyScreenReader/doc/source/reference/virtual_widgets/virtual_unknown_widget.rst

    This widget indicates that PyScreenReader cannot find a corresponding virtual widget to represent the native widget.

-   Inherited from VirtualWidget
+   Inherited from :class:`VirtualWidget`

    .. method:: __init__() -> None

      Initialize a VirtualUnknownWidget instance.